rasachdev/data146/project1.md

 The last column shows the Total GDP for the countries in 2007:
 ![](2007.PNG)

+Spain exhibited the most significant increase in Total GDP during the previous 5-year period

 ## 6.
 The ``` & ``` is the AND operator.
 It compares two operands and returns ```TRUE``` if both operands are true.
 The ```==``` is the EQUAL TO operator.
 It compares two operands and returns ```TRUE``` if both operands are equal.
 The ```|``` is the OR operator.
 It compares two operands and returns ```TRUE``` if either operand is true.
 The ```^``` is the XOR operator and compares operands and returns ```TRUE``` if [].